nearform/fastify-auth0-verify/README.md

 The configuration options for this plugin are similar to those in [fastify-jwt-jwks](https://github.com/nearform/fastify-jwt-jwks), except that this package accepts a `domain` option instead of `jwksUrl`:

 - `domain`: The Auth0 tenant domain.
 It enables verification of RS256 encoded JWT tokens.
 It is also used to verify the token issuer (`iss`).
-Either provide a domain or the full URL, including the trailing slash (`https://domain.com/`).
+Either provide a domain (`domain`) or the full URL, including the trailing slash (`https://domain.com/`).

 ## Contributing